cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I register for Cboard?

-To register for Cboard, begin by following the steps on the Welcome page.
+To register for Cboard, begin by following the steps on the Welcome page where you will find a choice of logins.

 ![enter image description here](https://lh3.googleusercontent.com/YUd66WPwUbbTGURuBBhojo0DD2PEcVsnCuyOjoIicGLCQ6aSk9pdulImBIoPegKNNBkPrUgwwzQ)
 ![enter image description here](https://lh3.googleusercontent.com/Y3qPDF7eEloZSXbysP_QXSZtgxBNeWbZEYLjPzUoIfatIh1uQ4uY5drLhUO0R_m3x2nJov-ozn4)
-If you are a new user, press SIGN UP, and a short form will pop up asking for basic information in order to create your account (Figure 2). \ Once you have filled out this information, you will receive an e-mail shortly after with a link to follow in order to confirm your account, and that’s it! \ Once you have verified your account you will have access to Cboard, and will receive another e-mail confirming you were successfully verified.
+If you are a new user, press SIGN UP, and a short form will pop up asking for basic information in order to create your account.
+Once you have filled out this information, you will receive an e-mail shortly after with a link to follow in order to confirm your account  Once you have verified your account you will have access to Cboard, and will receive another e-mail confirming you were successfully verified.

 ### Can I register myself using my social media accounts?